max-niederman/website/src/pages/posts/dissonant-intelligence.md

 These beliefs were in direct contradiction to my factual beliefs about my intelligence, which are that I am significantly better than average at academic tasks (especially tests), even with much less study than my peers, but in other tasks (e.g. social tasks) I am typically average or worse.
 I also believe that my academic capability will likely not translate well into practical ability after I finish my education.

-But it doesn't end there.
-As praise grew sparser over time, I began to develop a _third_ set of beliefs regarding my intelligence.
-To maintain the sense of specialness I had because of my intelligence, I began to fantasize that I was a "genius" -- a person on par with the greats.
-Over time, some of this fantasy became belief and I had a third set of beliefs: I had the potential to be truly great in an academic field like mathematics or computer science.

 Whenever I made concrete predictions, I would use my factual beliefs.
 Whenever I talked to others, I would use my self-deprecating beliefs.
-Whenever I was depressed or down, I would use my fantastical beliefs.
 But occasionally, I would get them mixed up.
 Eventually, I noticed this happening and after many hours of introspection, I started to realize what I was doing.

 It fascinates me that the human mind is able to do this.
 I had heard of cognitive dissonance before, but to notice it in myself gave me a totally new understanding of it.
 Now, I can't help but wonder what other dissonant beliefs I hold.